AI Tools ยท Analysis

 The combination means SEA banks and critical infrastructure operators running global-only cybersecurity stacks in 2026 typically lose 25-40 percent more on SEA-regional fraud and accept materially worse SEA-localized phishing detection than equivalent SEA-augmented stacks.

-Group-IB: the Singapore-anchored SEA enterprise default
+## Group-IB: the Singapore-based SEA enterprise default

 **Group-IB** is the Singapore-headquartered cybersecurity AI used widely across SEA banks, telcos, and government agencies.
 Pricing is enterprise SaaS and typically lands at USD 8,000 to USD 120,000 per month depending on modules and footprint.